"Marcelle Léoni" Color Lithograph by Kees van Dongen

 Confidence Factors

-- The work is well-documented in the artist's catalogue raisonné (Juffermans JL 30).
+- Present in a gallery setting with explicit catalogue raisonné references (Juffermans JL 30).

 PRINT SPECIALIST'S TAKE